bfix/phishdetect-thunderbird/README.md

     should be tagged.
     * **Report test incidents**: You can include test incidents in a report for testing purposes.
-  * **Debugging log**: Enable this if you encounter problems with the extension.
+  * **Log Level**: Select a log level.
+Choose "Debug" if you encounter problems with the extension.
 The output on the console (see Deveoper Toolbox in Thunderbird) will be more verbose and can help track down problems.

 ### Scanning email